aridhia/fair-api-beta-utilities/README.md

 More information regarding the definition of a FAIR dataset can be found [here](https://knowledgebase.aridhia.io/article/what-is-a-dataset/).

-As a data owner, depositing data and metadata:
+As a Data Steward/Owner, you can deposit data and metadata.
+Specifically:

 - Create a dataset entry - dataset-level (catalogue) and table-level (dictionary) metadata
 - Upload data (API only, beta)
+- Assume the permissions of a Standard user (i.e. data consumer)

-As a data consumer, finding and querying data:
+As a Standard user (or data consumer), you can find and query data:

 - Search for metadata
+- Save searches
 - Read and download metadata
 - Query and download data (API only, beta)

+More information regarding the user permissions in FAIR Data Services can be found [here](https://knowledgebase.aridhia.io/article/role-based-access-control-2/).

-The service supports web-based access and API access.
-The full API documentation including the technical format for the catalogue and dictionary data structures (in JSON) will be available in the next release (by end August 2020).
-In the meantime please use the examples provided, or create a dataset manually in the Web interface and download the JSON file for the entry.
+The service supports web-based access and API access where the full API documentation can be found [here](https://fair.uksouth.preview-mca.aridhia.io/api/docs/). that includes the technical format for the catalogue and dictionary data structures (in JSON).
+However you can also use the examples provided that allow dataset searching, creation and uploading of data.

 ## Pre-requisites